appbaseio/reactive-manual/docs/v1.0.0/components/DataController.md

     set the UI markup.
 Accepts a string or an HTML element.
 This prop is only applicable when **visible** is set to `true`.
 - **defaultSelected** `string` [optional]
     pre-select a value in the data controller.
+- **showFilter** `Boolean` [optional]
+    show as filter when a value is selected in a global selected filters view.
+Defaults to `true`.
+- **filterLabel** `String` [optional]
+    An optional label to display for the component in the global selected filters view.
+This is only applicable if `showFilter` is enabled.
+Default value used here is `componentId`.
+- **URLParams** `Boolean` [optional]
+    enable creating a URL query string parameter based on the selected value of the list.
+This is useful for sharing URLs with the component state.
+Defaults to `false`.

 ### Syntax